Security alert issued for New Brunswick-Maine border crossing at Woodstock

-WOODSTOCK, N.B. — The RCMP in eastern New Brunswick are investigating a report of a suspicious vehicle at the Canada-U.S. border crossing at Woodstock.
+WOODSTOCK, N.B. — The RCMP in western New Brunswick say two men were arrested Friday at the Canada-U.S. border near Woodstock after an incident involving a suspicious vehicle prompted the closure of the port of entry.

+Just after 5 p.m. local time, the Mounties turned to Twitter to say the incident had been “resolved,” several hours after the border was closed and motorists were advised to take an alternate route.

+The RCMP said the two men had been arrested by U.S. Customs and Border Protection, but no other details were released.

 The border crossing links Woodstock, N.B., with Houlton, Maine.

-A spokeswoman for the agency referred all inquiries to the New Brunswick RCMP, but the police force did not respond to a request for an interview.
+A spokeswoman for the The Canada Border Services Agency agency referred all inquiries to the RCMP, but the police force did not respond to a request for an interview.

 The Canadian Press